100+ Things to do in New York City with Kids in 2026

 However, this list will keep you busy and will keep the kids happy for sure.

-I did not include indoor playgrounds, mini-golf, escape rooms, movie theatres, and plenty of other fun places to check out with kids when you are in New York City.
+I did not include indoor playgrounds, mini-golf, escape rooms, movie theatres, and plenty of other fun places to check out with kids in New York City.

 Keep reading to find more than 100 things to do in New York City with kids.